 In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842), which requires lessees to recognize most leases on their balance sheets as lease liabilities with corresponding right-of-use assets.
-For public entities, ASU 2016-02 is effective for annual periods beginning after December 15, 2018, including interim periods within those fiscal years.
-For nonpublic entities, ASU 2016-02 is effective for fiscal year beginning after December 15, 2019 and interim periods within fiscal years beginning after December 15, 2020.
+ASU 2016-02 is effective for fiscal years beginning after December 15, 2019 and interim periods within fiscal years beginning after December 15, 2020.
 The Company is evaluating the effect that ASU 2016-02 will have on its financial statements and related disclosures.
 The Company has not yet selected a transition method, nor has it determined the effect of the standard on its ongoing financial reporting.

 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The standard will replace most existing revenue recognition guidance in GAAP when it becomes effective.
-For public entities, ASU 2014-09 is effective for reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
-For nonpublic entities, ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2018 and interim periods within those periods.
+ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2018 and interim periods in fiscal years beginning after December 15, 2019.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 The Company is evaluating the effect that ASU 2014-09 will have on its financial statements and related disclosures.
 The Company has not yet selected a transition method nor has it determined the effect of the standard on the Company's ongoing financial reporting.